All Products

 Anomaly detection

 The threshold in the example code is for demonstration purposes only.
-In real-world business scenarios, the specific similarity value varies depending on the data content and distribution.
-There is no fixed threshold.
-Calibrate this value based on your own dataset.
+In practice, the ideal threshold depends on your data's content and distribution, so there is no fixed value.
+Calibrate this value on your own dataset.

 import dashscope